Iain Farrington: Career

 As a composer, Farrington has written orchestral, choral and chamber works.
 His orchestral work Wing It was composed for the Wallace and Gromit Prom in 2012.
 His choral work The Burning Heavens premiered with Twickenham Choral in 2009 and was nominated for a British Composer Award in 2010.
 His organ suite, Fiesta!, has been performed extensively and recorded several times.
 His organ work Animal Parade has been recorded and was featured at the 2011 Lord Mayor's Show in St Paul's Cathedral, London, with narration by Brian Blessed.

-In 2023, he was announced as one of the composers who would each create a new piece for the Coronation of Charles III and Camilla.
+In 2023, he was one of twelve composers asked to write a new piece for the coronation of Charles III and Camilla.
+His composition for organ, Voices of the World, incorporated tunes from countries of the Commonwealth and was performed before the coronation ceremony began.

+At the Bridgewater Hall in June 2025, for the final concert of Manchester Classical 2025, Farrington's orchestral and choral work Street Party received its world premiere.
+The work was performed by the BBC Philharmonic Orchestra, members of the Hallé, Manchester Collective, RNCM ensemble, as well as the ENO Chorus and Hallé Choir.

+Farrington was made a Fellow of the Royal Academy of Music (FRAM) at a ceremony in July 2025.

+In July 2025, Farrington's work The Talk of the Town was performed by the Hitchin Chamber Orchestra.
+The orchestra commissioned the work for its tenth anniversary.
+Farrington, who was born and bred in Hitchin, Hertfordshire, wrote the five-movement work about five different aspects of the town.